LUOyk1999/LUOyk1999.github.io/_news/announcement_8.md

 related_posts: false
 ---

-I passed the confirmation as a Ph.D.
-Candidate.
+I passed the confirmation as a Ph.D. candidate.